 As outside temperatures plummet, you should start thinking about how to reduce your heating bills.
-It is estimated that 10 to 25 per cent of the heat in your home escapes through the windows, which means that protecting your windows is one of the best ways to save on energy.
+It is estimated that 10 to 25 percent of the heat in your home escapes through the windows, which means that protecting your windows is one of the best ways to save on energy.

 Drafty windows will not only cost you more in heating costs, but they will also make the inside of your house feel frosty and uncomfortable.
-Furthermore, they will be subjected to environmental stress that will completely destroy them, leaving your home exposed in severe weather.
+Furthermore, they will be subjected to environmental stress that will completely destroy them, leaving your home exposed to severe weather.

 So, here are a few easy DIY fixes for leaky windows that will improve your comfort level and heating costs:

 - Weatherstripping: If you have drafty windows, you should start by identifying the leaky spots.
 You can accomplish this by moving a lit candle around the window frames, preferably on windy days.
 Patch any drafty spots with weather stripping to make your home feel warmer and save on energy bills.